davidjbradshaw/eslint-config-adjunct/README.md

 _A mildly opinionated collection of the best lesser known esLint plugins that every project should include_.

+This config is designed to be used alongside any of the major esLint configs, such as `airbnb`, `standard` or `xo`.
+It provides a range of extra rules to enhance the linting of your code.

 ## Install

 To run this config you will need to install it along with it's `peerDependancies`.